KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 PIE: \*gʰed- "seize, take" (IEW: 437f.)
 COGN: Lat. _prae-hendo_, Gr. _khandánō_
 SEE: [\*gan-d-o- "take place"](#gando)
 ETYM: The MIr. word can be derived regularly from \*gʰed-ti-h₂, but the semantic development ("taking" > "prohibition, taboo") is somewhat difficult, see Hamp 1981.
 Moreover, it is by no means certain that the original formation was an ī-stem.
-If an ā-stem is original in Irish, we might reconstruct PCelt. \*gissā (> OIr. \*gess by lowering), and derive this word from PIE \*gʰidʰ-teh₂ "what is desired" (cf. PIE \*gʰeydʰ- > Lith. _geidžiù_ "desire", OCS _žъdati_ "wait", IEW 426).
+If an ā-stem is original in Irish (as supposed by Irslinger 2002: 348), we might reconstruct PCelt. \*gissā (> OIr. \*gess by lowering), and derive this word from PIE \*gʰidʰ-teh₂ "what is desired" (cf. PIE \*gʰeydʰ- > Lith. _geidžiù_ "desire", OCS _žьdati_ "wait", IEW 426).
 The same root is probably attested in PCelt. [\*gēstlo- "surety, pledge, hostage"](#gestlo).
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="gestlo">\*gēstlo- "surety, pledge, hostage" (n)</a>
 GOID: OIr. _giall_ [o m] "hostage"